TarcisioBalbi/rubiks_cube_solver/README.md

 # Model training
 The model is a simple random forest classifier, optimized by grid search, used as proof of concept.
 More complex models, specially ones with memory, can probably achieve better results.
+The position of each square of the cube is used as input for the model, whereas the movement is used as target, being a multiclass model.

 # Application
 The `play` function takes: